Sample Query Letter & Template Included

 - 1-2 paragraphs about your book – what your book’s about and why a reader will love it.

-We’ll say more about all that shortly.
-But first up, here’s a query letter of a sort that would make any sane agent want to start reading the manuscript in question:
+First up, however, here’s a query letter of a sort that would make any sane agent want to start reading the manuscript in question:

 Dear Agent Name